Theming using CSS Variables

 --ab-or--ab__

-Every UI element in AdapTable exposes a CSS Variable that you can configure to provide a custom UI look.
+Every UI element in AdapTable exposes a CSS Variable, that can be overriden or replaced as neeed.

 Feedback